belgianmobility/nextmoov-smop-maps/README.md

 ### Server

-Known issue : the server does not refresh already cached tiles.
+Known issues : the server does not refresh already cached tiles.

+You can clear the cache by issuing `docker-compose exec maps-server /app/clear_cache`.

 ### Database